 The web is full of great travel blogs, travel stories, travel photos and travel videos – the hard part is finding them amidst all the garbage.
-Through the week, I curate the best travel stories I find at Vagobond Travel Media and then each Friday, I bring you the highlights here at the Vagobond Travel Museum.
-To let me know about a great story either contact me on G+, Email me, or simply use the Twitter or G+ hashtag #travelmuseum
+I curated the best travel stories I find and bring you the highlights.

-One of my favorite ongoing travel sagas is this ultra long distance cycle trip from The Telegraph.
-Matt McDonald and Andy Madeley, wander into a Turkish den of iniquity and secure visa entry to Iran on their 13,000-mile trip to Sydney.
+One of my favorite ongoing travel sagas is this ultra long distance cycle trip of Matt McDonald and Andy Madeley.
+They wander into a Turkish den of iniquity and secure visa entry to Iran on their 13,000-mile trip to Sydney.

 This incredibly beautiful post from pxleyes made me long for waterfalls in Hawaii and elsewhere.
 I’ve been to about 20 of these 50 amazing falls…what about you?

 The Guardian also continues to hit travel with an often missing these days journalistic eye.
 This wonderful piece about Japan from the point of view of a salaryman goes way beyond some blogger getting drunk in a hostel.
 Kuzuhara-san leads Chris Michael on a tour of the hidden Tokyo where an army of office workers get to let off steam at the end of the day.
 Awesome read.